sumo1998/Undyne-Eternal/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* Searching, filtering, and sorting levels by title, description, difficulty, rating, and time.
+* Added searching, filtering, and sorting levels based on title, description, difficulty, rating, and time.
-* Redesigning the game from scratch to allow users to create their own levels.
+* Redesigned the game from scratch to improve its structure, reduce bad practices, and incorporate it when our ideals.
-* Making a level creator where users can design their own levels with a lot of custom options.
+* Developed a level creator in which users can design their own levels with many custom options and a cool user interface.
-* Letting users pick their own unique username after logging in and integrating it with Auth0.
+* Made it possible for user to pick their own unique username after logging in and integrating it with Auth0, accounting for users who try to use the same email with different login options.

 ## Testing Notes